 Get Connected

-Get Connected also means supporting kids to connect first to their own feelings, thoughts, and purpose – to work out who they are.
-This connection with self enables kids to connect with authenticity and empathy with other people and the world around them.
+Tuned In Kids also supports kids to connect to their own feelings, thoughts, and purpose – to work out who they are.
+This enables kids to connect authentically and empathically with their own experience, which in turn enables them to connect with other people and the world around them.

 Get Physical